imagitama/phasmophobia-site/how-to-play/sanity/index.md

 ## Low sanity

 When your sanity is low the ghost gets stronger.

-You might also hear a heartbeat sound and your flashlight might randomly flicker.
+Your flashlight might randomly flicker.

 ## Shade